 Pressure injuries are a major cause of preventable harm to consumers of health care services.
 The Commission is working alongside the Accident Compensation Corporation (ACC) and the Ministry of Health (the Ministry) on preventing pressure injuries.
 Each agency has responsibility for a different area.

 ACC has led the development of guiding principles for the prevention and management of pressure injuries, and is now working with DHBs to ensure the principles are implemented.
-You can find out more on our guidance page or by contacting Sean Bridge at ACC (firstname.lastname@example.org).
+You can find out more on our guidance page or by contacting the pressure injury team at ACC (email@example.com).

 The Ministry is providing clinical oversight (particularly from a nursing perspective) and facilitating engagement with HealthCERT, who have been focused on pressure injury management across aged residential care.
 You can find out more in HealthCERT’s March 2018 Bulletin.